How much do funerals cost?

 - Funeral Insurance: This is just what it sounds like, an insurance plan specifically to pay for your funeral, usually available from funeral directors.
-These are often offered with many different cost plans, covering different parts of the funeral.
+Funeral plans are often offered with many different costs, covering different parts of the funeral.
 Make sure you know exactly what you are getting, and that you wouldn’t save money on your funeral by buying slightly more expensive cover.

 Keeping Costs Down

 There are a number of choices you can make that will keep the costs down.
 For example, the average cost of a cremation is over £1000 less than the average cost for a burial.
 There’s also a large variation in the cost of items such as coffins and headstones.

 So make sure that you shop around.
 When it comes to choosing what to do for your funeral, there are a vast number of options at different prices covering different things.
 When comparing options, aim to balance your ideal plan with the cost of putting it in place, particularly when choosing to use a funeral director.
 This is especially true if it could leave your family in a difficult financial position.

 It’s worth noting that the Government offers state support if you receive benefits or are a low-income household.
 These are known as “funeral payments”.
 You should bear in mind that these usually do not cover the cost of the whole funeral.
 They also operate like a loan, so any money that your family get from your estate will usually go back to the Government to pay this off.

 On rare occasion, local councils may organise a public funeral for those with no family or friends, or if you leave no money in your estate.